Professions in Interventional Radiology

 A clinical nurse specialist (CNS) holds a master’s or doctoral degree in a specialized area of nursing practice.
 Licensure depends on the state in which they are practicing.

 Physician assistants (PAs) are healthcare professionals licensed to practice medicine with physician supervision.
-PA training programs are usually 3 years in length and most require a college degree prior to admission.
-PAs are credentialed by the National Commission on Certification of Physician Assistants and licensed by the state.
+PA training programs are usually 3 years in length and most require an undergraduate college degree prior to admission.
+PAs are credentialed by the National Commission on Certification of Physician Assistants and licensed by their respective state.

-Advanced practice providers (APPs) working within interventional radiology are often the first point of contact for a patient.
-APPs may perform the patient’s history and physical, develop and assessment plan for the consultation with the interventional radiologist, write pre-procedure orders and discuss the patient’s care with the interventionalist.
-In addition to initial consultations with patients, the APP may visit patients during their hospital stay and communicate with families.
-A big part of the APP’s role is to discuss the interventional procedure with the patient, answer questions, and to provide home-going instructions and follow-up.
-APPs may also perform minor IR procedures and assist interventional radiologists with major procedures.
+Advanced practice providers (APPs) working as part of the interventional radiology team are often the first point of contact for a patient.
+APPs may perform the patient’s history and physical, develop an assessment and plan for the consultation with the interventional radiologist, place pre- and post-procedure orders, and may discuss the patient’s care with the patient, their family, and other members of the care team.
+In addition to performing initial consultations with patients, the APP may visit patients during their hospital stay and communicate with families and other providers.
+Many APPs also perform minor IR procedures and assist interventional radiologists with major procedures.
+APPs often make initial observations of radiologic images and may prioritize exams with critical findings.
+As part of the radiology team radiologists provide the official written interpretation.

 Radiologist assistants are experienced, registered radiographers who have obtained additional education and certification that qualifies them to serve as radiology extenders.
 They work under the supervision of a radiologist to provide patient care in the diagnostic imaging environment.
 Specifically, an RA takes a leading role in patient management and assessment.
-In addition, an RA performs selected radiology examinations and procedures under the supervision of a radiologist.
-The RA also may be responsible for evaluating image quality, making initial image observations and forwarding those observations to the supervising radiologist.
+In addition, an RA can perform selected radiology examinations and procedures under the supervision of a radiologist.
+An RA may be responsible for evaluating image quality and prioritizing exams with emergent findings for more rapid interpretation by a radiologist.

 Radiologist assistants complete an academic program and a radiologist-supervised clinical internship.
-An RA must be certified by the American Registry of Radiologic Technologists.
-Currently, there are nine Registered Radiologist Assistant programs in the country recognized by ARRT and seven of the programs offer master's degrees.
+An RA must be certified by the American Registry of Radiologic Technologists (ARRT).
+Currently, there are nine Registered Radiologist Assistant programs in the country recognized by ARRT; seven of the programs offer master's degrees.

 Further information about a career as a radiologist assistant can be found on the American Society of Radiologic Technologists (ASRT) website.